-Penalties for late submissions of returns are often dealt with through a simple administrative process through the issuing of an infringement notice (of either \$400NZD or \$750NZD depending on the lateness) - Fisheries (Infringement Offences) Regulations 2001.
+Penalties for late submissions of returns are often dealt with at an administrative levels through the issuing of an infringement notice (of either \$400NZD or \$750NZD depending on the lateness) - Fisheries (Infringement Offences) Regulations 2001.

 Anyone failing to provide a return within one month of its due date or failing to meet the completion requirements at the end of each set is liable for a fine not exceeding \$100,000NZD on summary conviction - Fisheries (Reporting) Regulations 2001.